Using Adapted Primary Literature to Explore Tropical Forest Biodiversity

 To start the unit, students brought in wrappers of various food packaging items that they recently consumed.
 As students arrived to class, they deposited their items into a large collection bin.
 In groups of two, we instructed students to sort through some of the bin items while answering the following questions:

 Next, the teacher asked the class, “Is anyone familiar with palm oil?”
 In our class, no one raised their hand.
-The class began an interactive WebQuest using an about the palm oil industry (see Online Connections).
+The class began an interactive WebQuest using an online article from The Guardian about the palm oil industry (see Online Connections).
 The interactive site allowed students to compare the value of a tropical forest when it is conserved vs. its value when it is cut down.
-A worksheet to support students as they obtain and evaluate information from the WebQuest is The Guardian.
+A worksheet to support students as they obtain and evaluate information from the WebQuest is posted online as a supplemental resource.

 The students then revisited their food packaging labels, but this time to sort the items into two piles; one pile included items that contain palm oil and the second included items that did not explicitly list palm oil as an ingredient.
-Once the students had sorted their items properly, they were given a Figure 3 could be provided to students instead.that companies may use.
-Depending on time available, the shorter list provided in
+Once the students had sorted their items properly, they were given a list of other names for palm oil that companies may use.
+Depending on time available, the shorter list provided in Figure 3 could be provided to students instead.

 The students examined the collection of products that ostensibly do not contain palm oil to look again for any of the alternative names.
 At the end of the activity, the items that contain palm oil grew considerably.
 Students were very interested to know why there were so many names for this product.
 Part I ended with three questions that we discussed as a whole class: